 - Reflecting Absence

-On January 6, 2004, a design presented by Israeli American architect Michael Arad along with his partner architect Peter Walker who was a landscape architect, came up with their design called Reflecting Absence and won the competition.
+On January 6, 2004, a design presented by Israeli-American architect Michael Arad, along with his partner architect Peter Walker, who was a landscape architect, came up with their design called Reflecting Absence and won the competition.

 3.2.
 Design – Reflecting Absence

-The design interpreted all the required guidelines perfectly and justified why was the 9/11 memorial built.
 It has everything that made the September 11 Memorial Museum a place to preserve freedom.
 To mark the Twin Towers’ footprints, there are recessed pools and large void spaces.
 The street-level park above the Memorial and the rows of deciduous trees, the swamp white Oaks, form informal clusters.

-The parapets are engraved with the names of victims of the terrorist attack of 9/11 and the World Trade Center site bombing in 1993 that are surrounded by a waterfall.
+The parapets are engraved with the names of victims of the terrorist attack of 9/11 and the World Trade Center site bombing in 1993 and are surrounded by a waterfall.
 The slurry wall was the one that survived the attack of 9/11 and hence was preserved as a heritage.
 It is the retaining wall that symbolizes determination and survival.

 It is an underground museum with more than half of its part being underground that has an entrance ramp of 70 feet down to the foundation hall.
 The Last Column was a 36-foot-high piece of steel.
 The authorities distributed the original World Trade Center steel as a souvenir.
-Also, the Museum contains thousands of artefacts such as wrecked emergency vehicles and audio files like media footage from the attack till clean up.
-The image of the partially collapsed building, the Twin Towers, is visible in the entry pavilion.

 4. Tour – 9/11 Memorial & Museum